Graduate Degree Programs, College of Computer Studies

 Academic Program Components

-The program is composed of 18 units of foundation courses, 12 units of elective courses, and 6 units of thesis.
+The program is composed of 12 units of remedial courses (optional), 15 units of foundation courses, 3 units of Methods of Research, 12 units of elective courses, oral comprehensive exam, and 6 units of thesis.

 - Advanced Operating Systems